Glen Garioch distillery: History

+The distillery, which originally incorporated a brewery and tannery, stands on the very edge of the town Oldmeldrum in Aberdeenshire.

 In 1968 the production of Glen Garioch was suspended on account of 'chronic water shortages'; however, in 1972 a manager was appointed with a brief to find another water source.
 A spring was discovered on a neighbouring farm.
 It came to be called ‘The Silent Spring’ as it could neither be seen nor heard.

+in 1983, Glen Garioch distillery was closed for a brief period.

+In 1990, after years of reduced production, the distillery was purchased by The Morrison Bowmore Distillery Ltd., which was part of the Japanese Suntory group.
+The new owners restored the distillery and began producing whisky again under the Glen Garioch name.

+In 1995, Glen Garioch was mothballed but reopened in 1997.

+Whisky

 Leading with the 1797 Founder’s Reserve at the heart of the range, Glen Garioch will periodically release hand selected individual batches of stock.
 Launched as ‘Single Batch Releases’, the first will be the Glen Garioch 1990 Vintage and the Glen Garioch 1978 Vintage which will join the 1797 Founder’s Reserve.

-It is operated by Morrison Bowmore Distillers, which is owned by the Japanese company Beam Suntory.